evmts/tevm-monorepo/packages/errors/docs/classes/AuthInvalidSError.md

 # Class: AuthInvalidSError

-Represents an error that occurs when an invalid signature with s-values greater than secp256k1n/2 is encountered.
+Represents an EIP-3074 specific error that occurs when an invalid signature with s-values greater than secp256k1n/2 is encountered.

 AuthInvalidS errors can occur due to:
 - Providing a signature with an s-value greater than secp256k1n/2, which is considered invalid.